WenChentao/3DeeCellTracker/README.md

 **Note**: Codes above were based on the latest version.
 For old programs used in eLife 2021, please check the "[**Deprecated_programs**](Deprecated_programs)" folder.

+## A frequently reported issue and its solution
+Multiple users have reported that when running the tracker.match() function, a ValueError of shape mismatch occurs.
+And they were discovered to be the result of an incorrect setting of _siz_xyz_, which should be (height, width, depth) of the 3D image.
+If you encounter the same error, please double-check that it is correctly set.

 ## Video Tutorials
 We have made tutorials explaining how to use our software.
 See links below (videos in Youtube):